TheShepherd03/sovTech-miniPortfolio/README.md

 # miniPortfolio

->mini Portfolio site for SolvTech grad programme
+>mini Portfolio site for SovTech grad programme

 >This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).